cisagov/Malcolm/docs/authsetup.md

 ![Deleting the temporary bootstrap user](./images/screenshots/keycloak_delete_bootstrap_user.png)

-20. Next, a Keycloak [client](https://www.keycloak.org/docs/latest/server_admin/index.html#core-concepts-and-terms) must be created which will be used by Malcolm's nginx reverse proxy to handle user authentication.
-Navigate to the **Clients** page under **Manage** on the navigation sidebar and click **Create client**.
+During startup, Malcolm's embedded Keycloak instance will automatically create and configure a Keycloak [client](https://www.keycloak.org/docs/latest/server_admin/index.html#core-concepts-and-terms) using the value in `KEYCLOAK_CLIENT_ID` as its name, which will be used by Malcolm's nginx reverse proxy to handle user authentication.
+To create additional clients (optional), follow steps 20 through 23.
+Otherwise, continue with step 24.

+20. Navigate to the **Clients** page under **Manage** on the navigation sidebar and click **Create client**.

 ![Creating a new client](./images/screenshots/keycloak_clients_page.png)